1jour1vin

 Wine rated (2015 guide) 94/100

 Golden yellow.
-Complex, slightly reduced bouquet.
-Notes of toast, spices, dried herbs.
-(Thyme).
+Complex bouquet, slightly reduced.
+Notes of toast, spices, dried herbs (thyme).
 Pleasant, precise, dense attack.
-The wine is creamy, with structure and bitterness to back it up.
-A great wine that doesn't yet want to show what it's capable of, but shows promise for the future.
-Wait for it.
+The wine is creamy with a structure and bitterness that provides support.
+A great wine that is not yet ready to show what it is capable of, but which hints at a bright future.
+Wait.
 2023-2053

 No notes available